ddmtApp/mtSD/README.md

 ![alt text](http://i.piccy.info/i9/68345f17b87134485c6381ada98e33be/1537022450/291448/1269508/vcvcvccv.jpg)

 Thank you for the assignment.
-I'm waiting for a feedback
+I'm waiting for a feedback. dmaxtsymbal@gmail.com